Destroyer-official/Destroyer_P2P/README.md

   - **Message Key Derivation**: Message keys are derived from chain keys using HMAC-SHA256 (e.g., `HMAC(chain_key, KDF_INFO_MSG, ...)`), with distinct HMAC keys (`KDF_INFO_MSG` vs. `KDF_INFO_CHAIN`) for message keys and next chain keys, ensuring their cryptographic independence without relying on simple counter concatenation for this step.
   - **Resilience to Input Variations**: The primary KDF (`_kdf` method) uses HKDF-SHA512.
 It generates a salt from its `key_material` input (typically a root key) and takes its main Input Keying Material (IKM) from the outputs of DH exchanges and KEM decapsulations.
 This standard extract-then-expand construction of HKDF provides strong resilience against variations or potential "unusual alignments" in IKM, assuming the underlying cryptographic primitives (X25519, ML-KEM, SHA-512) are secure.
 - **Memory-Hardened Storage**: Protected memory for sensitive ratchet state.
+- **Replay Attack Prevention**: Implements a replay cache (`processed_message_ids` using a `collections.deque`) to store a configurable number of recently received message IDs.
+If a message ID is replayed, decryption is aborted, and a `SecurityError` is raised.
+This prevents an attacker from replaying captured ciphertexts to cause duplicate message processing or reveal repeated plaintexts.

 ### 🧩 Anti-Forensic Design